 Understanding the position of Jehovah’s Witnesses on divorce and remarriage can be a complicated one.
-In this article, which can possibly turn out to be a Part 1, we would examine their policy on this topic and a recent change that has been made.
+In this article, which can possibly turn out to be a Part 1, we would examine the religious beliefs and policies of Jehovah’s Witnesses on this topic and a recent change that has been made.

 The Watchtower, October 1st 1956, paragraph 16